Adult Non-Hodgkin Lymphoma Treatment (Professional) (cont.)

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with aggressive, recurrent adult non-Hodgkin lymphoma.
+Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with aggressive, stage I adult non-Hodgkin lymphoma and aggressive, contiguous stage II adult non-Hodgkin lymphoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 General information about clinical trials is also available from the NCI Web site.